Shahroze16602/kotlin-interview-prep/chap3.md

   }
   println("Deferred result: ${deferred.await()}")
   ```
-

 - **`runBlocking`**: Bridges the non-coroutine world of a regular `fun main()` and the code with coroutines inside.
-It blocks the current thread until its body completes.
+It blocks the current thread until its body completes.

 ```kotlin